""

 Letters of Recommendation Required 3

 Admission to the program is highly competitive.
 Admission is based on demonstrated ability and interest in biology, chemistry, and the physical sciences; three letters of recommendation; and the personal statement.
 Previous research experience is required.
-The application deadline for fall admission is December 1.
-All application materials must be received by this date in order to be reviewed by the CMB Admissions Committee.
-We do not offer spring or summer admission.
-More information about CMB Admissions can be found on the CMB website.
+All application materials must be received by the fall deadline in order to be reviewed by the Cellular and Molecular Biology Admissions Committee.
+More information about Cellular and Molecular Biology Admissions can be found on the Cellular Molecular Biology website.

 Graduate School Resources